OkwirFrances/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-no_more_js deletes all file with .js extension and sudirectories 11-directories counts numbers of subdirectories in current directory 12-newest_files display 10 newest files
+13-unique prints words which appear  exactly onces from list